 It’s Christmas!
 So it was time to deck out the workshop with at least a bit of tinsel!
 We weren’t expecting a great number of people (considering the time of year) but we got a nice healthy 11 through the door.

 This workshop activity was a little different to the ones that preceded it, and the first of it’s kind… this was a chance to…

-Look back to previous workshops this quarter, add any updates to them… there wasn’t much to say on this except how we might run them again in the future with more/different details.
+Look back to previous workshops this year, add any updates to them… there wasn’t much to say on this except how we might run them again in the future with more/different details.

 Lightning talks of 5 to 10 minutes if anyone has anything they’d like to share with the group.
 This was in an “un-conference” style (like OggCamp), but perhaps the intentional disorganisation got away with us a bit here!
 It might be an idea to gather some ideas via the mailing list before hand!
 However there was still plenty of topics and distributions talked about regardless!

-Talk about what is planned for the next quarter including planning new talks and labs that people want to see.
+Talk about what is planned for the next year including planning new talks and labs that people want to see.
 More on that below…